ONSdigital/ras-secure-message/API.md

 ### Example JSON Response

-Messages should have survey_id, collection_case and use either a uuid or "GROUP" for the internal user.
+Messages should have survey_id, case_id and use either a uuid or "GROUP" for the internal user.

 ```json
 {